UOSFZ/UOSFZ/README.md

-This is Fengze Li's personal webpage, the origin template is Jon Barron's public academic website: https://jonbarron.info/.
+This is the source code to Fengze Li's personal webpage https://uosfz.github.io/UOSFZ/ .

+The origin template is Jon Barron's public academic website: https://jonbarron.info/.